chito365/uk/_posts/1/7/2021-04-05-brandon-mullins.md

-Former member of the hardcore punk band Beartooth whose studio album called Disgusting peaked at #48 on the US Album chart.
+Former member of the hardcore punk band Beartooth whose studio album called Disgusting peaked at number 48 on the US Album chart.